biojava/biojava-tutorial/structure/alignment.md

 ## Alignment Algorithms supported by BioJava

 BioJava comes with a number of algorithms for aligning structures.
-The following five options are displayed by default in the user interface, although others can be accessed programmatically using the methods in [StructureAlignmentFactory](http://www.biojava.org/docs/api/org/biojava/bio/structure/align/StructureAlignmentFactory.html).
+The following five options are displayed by default in the graphical user interface (GUI), although others can be accessed programmatically using the methods in [StructureAlignmentFactory](http://www.biojava.org/docs/api/org/biojava/bio/structure/align/StructureAlignmentFactory.html).

 1. Combinatorial Extension (CE)